|

 About the Rocket Paintings:

-"I started the rocket paintings in the 1980s as a way to use paint that I would have otherwise thrown away.
-After each commercial job I did, there would be a pallet half full of paint left over and it pained me to toss it, but the next painting required a new pallet.
-It finally occurred to me that I could easily paint an abstract background on a blank board or canvas with the left over paint.
+"I started the rocket paintings in the mid 1980s as a way to use paint that I would have otherwise thrown away.
+After each commercial job I did, there would be a pallet half full of left over paint.
+It pained me to throw it away, but the next painting required a new pallet.
+It finally occurred to me that I could easily use the left over paint to do an abstract background on a blank board or canvas, thereby recycling the paint.
+But, what should I do with these abstracts?